The saying goes prior preparation prevents poor performance and this is certainly the case when it comes to competing horses.

 4. Find an area in the course where you will be able to give your horse both a mental and physical breather.
 Allowing them time for this will lead to a much smoother ride.

-5. Always add a stride on a related distance to a double at verticals, including combinations that are vertical-vertical-oxer.
+5. Always add a stride on a related distance to a double of verticals, including combinations that are vertical-vertical-oxer.
 It is the oldest course builder trick in the book and encourages horses to flatten.
 Ensure you have the horse really sitting on its hocks to give you the best possible chance of jumping clear.

 6. If you have a chance to watch a couple go before you, try to only study horses that are similar to yours.
 This way you will get the most accurate perspective of how the course is going to ride for you.